kotto0430/E01-language/README.md

 team all attack

 # E01-language
-Minimal language for gaming chat Word small.
-Meaning big.

-# E01-language

 ## E01 – Minimal Language for Gaming

+## Philosophy

+E01 is a minimal language.

 Word small.
 Meaning big.

-Brain free.
+Brain free communication.

-E01 is a minimal language designed for fast communication in games.
-Players from any country can use it.

----
+The goal is simple communication for games and online chat.

 ## Example